The Guide

 • You're inheriting fees from someone else's contract you didn't choose.

-• You can qualify for a brand-direct deed-back program (Wyndham Ovation, Marriott Vacations exit pathway, Bluegreen Hassle-Free Exit, etc.).
+• You can qualify for a brand-direct deed-back program (Wyndham Ovation, Bluegreen Hassle-Free Exit, Diamond Transitions, etc.).
+Note: Marriott and Westgate owners exit via resale/ROFR, not a brand buyback.

 Why we don't recommend exit companies for most